-For any new projects that involve the processing of personal data the advice of the Data Protection Officer must be sought, no later than the commencement of the project planning stage, so that the above principles can be put built in at the earliest opportunity.
+For any new projects that involve the processing of personal data the advice of the Data Protection Officer must be sought, no later than the commencement of the project planning stage, so that the above principles can be built in at the earliest opportunity.
+Wider Leadership Team are responsible for ensuring either a full Data Protection Impact Assessment or short Data Protection Impact Assessment has been completed for all processes.
+Advice on the appropriate Data Protection Impact Assessment can be sought from the Compliance and Data Protection Officer

-3.10 Joint controllers
+3.11 Joint controllers